Kirity/aws-demo-webapp/README.md

 Before deploying the infrastructure testing can be done in the following ways:

-- Compilation checks: using `aws cloudformation validate-template`
+- Compilation checks: using `aws cloudformation validate-template --template-body file://sampletemplate.json`
 - Validate and catch common errors: using [cfn-lint](https://github.com/aws-cloudformation/cfn-lint).
 Usage `cfn-lint template.yaml`
 - Creation of change sets(like dry-run or terraform plan): it’s AWS way of generating a preview of what the stack update will do.
-Usage `aws cloudformation create-change-set --stack-name...`
+Usage `aws cloudformation create-change-set \
+                                                                                                                                             --stack-name my-application \
+                                                                                                                                             --change-set-name my-change-set \
+                                                                                                                                             --template-body file://template.yaml \
+                                                                                                                                             --capabilities CAPABILITY_IAM`

 ##### Security best practices?